renovatebot/renovate/docs/usage/key-concepts/automerge.md

 What all this means is that Renovate will only automerge at most one branch/PR per target branch per run, before you need to wait for the next run.

 As a general guide, we recommend that you enable automerge for any type of dependency updates where you would select "merge" anyway.
-For any updates where you want to review the release notes - or code - before you merge, you can keep automerge disabled.
+For any updates where you want to review the changelogs - or code - before you merge, you can keep automerge disabled.

 Automerge works particularly well for `devDependencies` as well as for production `dependencies` in projects which have great test coverage.